dsabsay/worktime/design.md

   - [ ] Expose a function to allow creation of HTML elements with programmatically generated tag names.
 See `cake.Heading`.
 I don't really want to expose the `compose` function to users directly.
   - [x] Verify if themes can be overriden by child components.
 If not, we need to allow this.
   - [ ] Build mechanism to inject default theme into the very root (top) component.
 This way, components can rely on certain things to be available in the theme (such as colors).
+  - [x] Add ability to use `theme.spacing` as a scalar.
+For example be able to say: `paddingRight: props.theme.spacing * 2`.
+    * Could maybe implement this via a method on the `theme.spacing` object.
+Example usage would be `props.theme.spacing.scale(2)`.
+Would probably need to create a `BaseTheme` or `ThemeBuilder` class to implement this.

 ## Worktime Todos
 - [x] Implement Router (for GitHub Pages)